 More and more companies understood that to attract and maintain for longer periods the talents they need for their business to be a competitive one, they have to adjust the working program, to switch towards flexible and remote working hours.

-As we already mentioned, working from home can be hugely rewarding for all involved, but only if the employees keep their productivity level up, maintain a healthy work-life balance and nurture business relationships.
+Working from home can be hugely rewarding for all involved, but only if the employees keep their productivity level up, maintain a healthy work-life balance and nurture business relationships.

 Everyone working from home has to figure out when to work, where to work, and how to create boundaries between work life and personal life.

 Set a schedule and try to stick to it.
 Having clear guidelines for when to work and when to stop helps many workers from home to maintain a work-life balance.
+Remember, maintaining regular hours requires discipline and self-motivation.
+It's important to set boundaries and avoid excessive work outside of your designated hours.
+To achieve better success, consider implementing daily routines, implement daily/weekly planners and commit working within your designated hours.

 It is very important to create a routine that gets you started in the morning: make a cup of coffee, have breakfast, take a shower, returning home from a jog… whatever ends with you starting work.
 Believe it or not, one way to work from home productively is to dive into your to-do list as soon as you wake up.